xxxVIKTORxxx/neuralnet-deploying--prototype-/README.md

 >>> <b>[In Development]</b>

-* Function for neuralnet variable drawing created
+* Function for neuralnet's variables drawing created
-* Scripted AI with AI control added
+* Scripted AI with AI control added (with NN control added too)
-* Q-learning implemented based on the reloading of a best-scores model
+* Q-learning implemented based on the reloading of a best-scored model
 * Charts drawing was realised
 ___
 In plans: